EVORA-project/evora-ontology/models/docs/AlternateName.md

       the current item
     title: description
     comments:
-    - 'Describe this item in few lines.
+    - Describe this item in few lines.
 This description will serve as a summary to present the resource.

-      '
     from_schema: https://w3id.org/evorao/
     exact_mappings:
     - schema:description
     close_mappings:
+    - schema:description
     - schema:description
     rank: 1000
     slot_uri: dct:description